Talent Acquisition

 • Action: A detailed breakdown of the actions taken to address the situation and reach their goal

-The Purpose of the STAR Interview Method
+The Purpose of the STAR Interview Process

 The purpose of the STAR method is to obtain an in-depth understanding of how a candidate approaches different situations.
 The STAR interview method brings out real-world examples of the candidates’ strengths, so you can more effectively evaluate them.

 For example, let’s say you’re looking for someone who is collaborative and works well in a team environment.
-It’s one thing for a candidate to say that they’re a great team player, but it’s another more helpful thing for them to give an in-depth overview of how they worked with others to complete a challenging project or navigated a disagreement among team members.
+It’s one thing for a candidate to say that they’re a great team player, but it’s another more helpful thing for them to give an in-depth overview of how they worked with others to complete a challenging project or how they navigated a disagreement among team members.

 The STAR method is primarily a method of answering interview questions, but you can craft your behavioral interview questions to elicit STAR responses.